Deepanshu-Nst/Venturizer-Lead-Intelligence-Platform-VLIP-/docs/scoring-design.md

 }
 ```

-This enables:
-- Per-dimension score visualization in the dashboard
-- Audit trail for qualification decisions
-- Recalculation when weights change
+The AI evaluation object (strengths, risks, signals) is stored directly on the `leads.ai_evaluation` column as JSONB.

-## 6. Recalculation
+## 7. Recalculation

-The scoring engine is a pure function:
+The scoring engine is primarily a pure function:

 ```
 calculateScore(type: LeadType, answers: Record<string, unknown>)
   → { total: number, dimensions: ScoreDimension[] }
 ```

-This means scores can be recalculated at any time without side effects.
-When scoring weights change, a backfill script can recalculate all historical scores.
+However, because the AI component uses an external LLM, a full score recalculation requires either reusing the stored AI score or triggering a new async evaluation.